- Rail Trail

 Nearby Attractions

-This Trail is not developed.
-It is one of 17 potential Rail Trails in NSW.
+This trail is being developed.
+It is one of 17 potential rail trails in NSW.

 - Preserved railway stations at Black Mountain, Glen Innes, Deepwater and Tenterfield